 - Contact employers directly: You could try a speculative approach if you know there's somewhere you would particularly like to work.
 Have your CV ready to email, together with a covering letter.

-- Universal Jobmatch and recruitment agencies: You can search for vacancies in the Winchester area on www.gov.uk/jobsearch.
-There are also several recruitment agencies in Winchester.
-Some of them may have part-time work suitable for students.
+- Check the ‘Find a job’ service and contact recruitment agencies: You can search for local vacancies on gov.uk/jobsearch.
+There are also several recruitment agencies in Winchester (see yell.com or rec.uk.com) and some of them may advertise local part-time job opportunities suitable for students.

 - Word of mouth: Friends and family may know of vacancies – or maybe you will know of a student who has recently graduated and is looking for someone to replace them where they work.